TurtleCode84/tracktask/CONTRIBUTING.md

 # Contributing to TrackTask

-Thank you for your interest in making TrackTask a better website!
+Thank you for your interest in making TrackTask a better platform!
 Please review the guidelines below, and then go ahead and [fork the repository](https://github.com/TurtleCode84/tracktask/fork) to get started with contributing.
 By contributing to this GitHub repository, you agree to all Contributor and Collaborator Guidelines, as applicable.

 ## Contributor Guidelines:
 1. **Don't** commit directly to the `main` branch, only commit as a PR.